Albert Bandura: Social learning theory

 Social learning theory became one of the theoretical frameworks for Entertainment-Education, a method of creating socially beneficial entertainment pioneered by Miguel Sabido.
 Bandura and Sabido went on to forge a close relationship and further refine the theory and practice.

-His research with Walters led to his first book, Adolescent Aggression, in 1959, followed by Social Learning and Personality Development in 1963, and in 1973, Aggression: A Social Learning Analysis.
+His research with Walters led to Bandura's first book, Adolescent Aggression (1959), followed by Social Learning and Personality Development (1963), and Aggression: A Social Learning Analysis (1973).
 During a period dominated by behaviorism in the mold of B.F.
-Skinner, Bandura believed the sole behavioral modifiers of reward and punishment in classical and operant conditioning were inadequate as a framework, and that many human behaviors were learned from other humans.
-Bandura began to analyze the means of treating unduly aggressive children by identifying sources of violence in their lives.
-Initial research in the area had begun in the 1940s under Neal Miller and John Dollard; his continued work in this line eventually culminated in the Bobo doll experiment, which led to his 1977 treatise, Social Learning Theory.
-Many of his innovations came from his focus on empirical investigation and reproducible investigation, contrary to Sigmund Freud's popular theories of psychoanalysis.
+Skinner, Bandura believed the sole behavioral modifiers of reward and punishment used in classical and operant conditioning were inadequate as a framework, and that many human behaviors were learned from other humans.

+Bandura began to analyze approaches for treating unduly aggressive children by identifying sources of violence in their lives.
+Initial research in the area had begun in the 1940s under Neal Miller and John Dollard.
+Bandura's continued work in this area eventually culminated in the Bobo doll experiment, which led to his 1977 treatise, Social Learning Theory.
+Many of his innovations came from his focus on empirical investigation and reproducible investigation, in contrast to Sigmund Freud's popular theories of psychoanalysis.
 In 1974, Stanford University awarded him an endowed chair and he became David Starr Jordan Professor of Social Science in Psychology.

-In 1961, Bandura conducted a controversial experiment known as the Bobo doll experiment, designed to show that similar behaviors were learned by individuals shaping their own behavior after the actions of models.
-The Bobo doll experiment emphasized how young individuals are influenced by the acts of adults.
+In 1961, Bandura conducted a controversial experiment known as the Bobo doll experiment, which was designed to show that similar behaviors were learned by individuals shaping their own behavior after the actions of models.
+The experiment emphasized how young individuals are influenced by the acts of adults.
 When the adults were praised for their aggressive behavior, the children were more likely to keep on hitting the doll.
 However, when the adults were punished, they consequently stopped hitting the doll as well.
-Bandura's results from this experiment were widely credited with helping shift the focus in academic psychology from pure behaviorism to cognitive psychology.
+Bandura's results from the experiment were widely credited with helping shift the focus in academic psychology from pure behaviorism to cognitive psychology.

 Social cognitive theory

-By the mid-1980s, Bandura's research had taken a more holistic bent, and his analysis tended towards giving a more comprehensive overview of human cognition in the context of social learning.
+By the mid-1980s, Bandura's research had taken a more holistic bent, and his analysis tended toward giving a more comprehensive overview of human cognition in the context of social learning.
 The theory he expanded from social learning theory soon became known as social cognitive theory.

-The foundation of Albert Bandura's social learning theory is the idea that people may learn by seeing and copying the observable behaviors of others.
+The foundation of Bandura's social learning theory is the idea that people may learn by seeing and copying the observable behaviors of others.
 As an alternative to the earlier work of colleague psychologist B.F.
-Skinner, who was well-known for advocating the behaviorist theory, psychologists Albert Bandura and Robert Sears presented the social learning hypothesis.
+Skinner, who was well known for advocating the behaviorist theory, psychologists Bandura and Sears presented the social learning hypothesis.